-Huntsville, Ala. – HudsonAlpha Institute for Biotechnology hosted the inaugural HudsonAlpha Tech Challenge this weekend.
+Huntsville, Ala. – HudsonAlpha Institute for Biotechnology hosted the inaugural HudsonAlpha Tech Challenge.
 More than 100 registered to collaborate on life sciences challenges and applied computer science skills such as machine learning, blockchain and virtual reality.

 Winning “Best in Show,” Team AlphaTek” tackled blockchain technology to make medical record and genome data accessible to clinicians.
 This had to be done without violating HIPAA or risking patient data security.
 The requirements of the challenge included allowing a patient to input their own health records, storing those data securely and allowing physicians to view any record as needed.

 Using a genomic sequence, AlphaTek generated a public key and private key that could be distributed to patients.

 “We wanted to create a unique structure that allows for a private key to be held by an individual and a public key provided to the physician that can be exchanged back and forth so that we [patients] can keep our private key, and use all of the benefits of the blockchain,” said Jonathan Heath, AlphaTek team member.